Calvin-Xu/anki_forvo_dl/README.md

 This version is badly hacked together from the files of a previous release on https://ankiweb.net/shared/info/858591644 so long as it works.
-Depends on Pydub and FFmpeg.
+Depends on Pydub and FFmpeg binaries in the pydub directory.

 # anki-forvo-dl
 <b>An add-on that allows you to (bulk-) add <a href="http://Forvo.com" rel="nofollow">Forvo.com</a> pronunciations to your anki cards - fully automatically</b>